 Cranberry Sauce Oat Breakfast Muffins

 These were actually way too delicious, especially with the crunchy pecan streusel.
 I ate three once they got out of the oven and I had to go for a two hour walk just to not feel so guilty.
 Good thing they are on the healthy-ish side!
 Filled with oats and whole wheat flour. pecans and of course the delicious orange cranberry sauce.
+These have their own blog post here: Cranberry Sauce Breakfast Muffins.

 Ingredients (makes 16 muffins)